-- 1. the results of the appealed examination, regardless whether pass or fail, will be discarded; - 2. a second examination will be provided approximately one year later at the next regularly scheduled annual oral examinations at no additional charge; - 3. the repeat examination will be conducted by a different team of examiners, who will not be informed that this examination is being conducted as a result of an appeal; - 4. neither the questions nor the candidate's answers on the first examination will be known to or taken into account by the second group of examiners; and

-5. the decision of the examiners conducting the second examination will be used by the Board to record the results of the candidates oral examination.
+- 1. the results of the appealed examination, regardless whether pass or fail, will be discarded; - 2. a second examination will be provided approximately one year later at the next regularly scheduled annual oral examinations at no additional charge; - 3. the candidate must prepare a new case list in accordance with the requirements listed in the Bulletin for the year in which the appeal test occurs. - 4. the repeat examination will be conducted by a different team of examiners, who will not be informed that this examination is being conducted as a result of an appeal; - 5. neither the questions nor the candidate's answers on the first examination will be known to or taken into account by the second group of examiners; and - 6. the decision of the examiners conducting the second examination will be used by the Board to record the results of the candidates oral examination.